 Efficient treatment planning

-The Oncotype DX GPS provides refined risk stratification, allowing you to more confidently recommend active surveillance or immediate treatment for your clinically low-risk patients.
-It has been demonstrated in two clinical utility studies to impact clinically meaningful changes in treatment planning across all clinically low-risk groups.8,9
+The Oncotype DX GPS assay provides refined risk stratification, allowing you to more confidently recommend active surveillance or immediate treatment.
+It has been demonstrated in three clinical utility studies to impact clinically meaningful changes in treatment planning across all clinically low-risk groups.8,9

-Two clinical utility studies demonstrate how Oncotype DX GPS helps with treatment planning:
+Three clinical utility studies demonstrate how the Oncotype DX GPS test helps with treatment planning:

 - A prospective study assessed changes in urologists’ treatment recommendations pre- and post-Oncotype DX GPS results.
 This decision-impact study demonstrated a 26% absolute change in management recommendations.
 Physician confidence improved in 85% of cases.8